chrismeserole/lark/readme.md

 ### Installing Lark

-To get Lark up and running, first make sure you've got the modules below installed.
+To get Lark up and running, first make sure you've got the packages below installed.
 (You may want to use a virtualenv.)

 	pip install markdown2 pyyaml